-If you are a credentialing company, then you cannot operate like you used to 20 years ago.
-There are more medical & behavioral healthcare practices, and other practitioners that require credentialing assistance.
+If you are a company providing medical credentialing services, then you cannot operate like you used to 20 years ago.
+There are more medical & behavioral healthcare practices, and other practitioners that require assistance with physician credentialing or even nursing credentials.
 We need to keep up with technology to stay efficient.
 As time goes on, the process will evolve and make it so we can complete our tasks in a timely fashion and be more accurate.

 STAT MedCare has developed its own proprietary credentialing application which can be utilized by any medical or behavioral healthcare practice, any type of practitioner and any office that handles credentialing and provider enrollment.
 Of course, STAT MedCare can also assist you with ALL of your credentialing, provider enrollment and expirable data requirements.
 Please go download our Payor Enrollment Checklist.
 This will help you stay on task, and make sure things get done.

 Since 2003, STAT MedCare, LLC has been an expert in Provider Enrollment, Licensing, Rate Negotiation, and other Credentialing-related services.
 STAT’s mission is, “Providing Client Services on a foundation of Trust and Integrity.”
 We stay on top of teaching, training, and equipping to properly manage the workplace as an industry expert.
 STAT has submitted/renewed 250,000+ licenses, submitted more than 10,000 appeals, and renegotiated more than 3,000 contracts.
 STAT services practices and organizations who are start-ups, surviving, experiencing (rapid) growth, or maturing Enterprise clients.
 Contact our Sales team for a free consultation at 877-887-1784, Ext.
 505